G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

 ## SOFTWARE
+# Does it compile?

-You will require SoftWare SerialLibrary (normally provided within the Arduino IDE.
+You will require SoftWareSerial Library (normally provided within the Arduino IDE).

 TinyGPS Library

-## Does it compile?
+Built & tested using Arduino IDE Version 1.8.13

 Beware!
 There are several versions of  SoftwareSerial andTinyGPS libraries which may not be compatible without minor changes to the declarations.

-Built & tested using Arduino IDE Version 1.8.13

-SoftwareSerial from Arduino IDE Version 1.8.13

 We use the SoftwareSerial library for the coms from the GPS.
 Pin 8 is Rxd and 9 Txd which leaves the normal Arduino coms port for debugging information via the IDE Serial Monitor.
 As we don't send anything to the GPS pin 9 is left unconnected.

-Circuit diagram arduino
-Circuit of clacker
-list of interfacees/switches and clacker. add transfer sheet
-Transfer sheet
-edit gmt bst time

-If you choose to use the Ready mounted Arduino relay available on auction sites <B>"CAUTION"</B> as many of these are Active LOW.
-The code is designed for ACTIVE HIGH.
-If you decide to use these Ready-Made Relay Boards look for the type with a jumper that can be set ACTIVE HI.
+# Does it compile?
+Various settings may require editing to suit your requirements;-

+GPS Baud Rate.
+Default baud rate for GPS is set at 9600.
+GMT offset tim.e Default is 1 Hour.